AznGamr/AznGamr.github.io/README.md

-# simple-pages
+# simple-page

-link to live site https://azngamr.github.io/simple-page/
+link to live site https://azngamr.github.io/

 Whatever I type will appear on the public web